biblenerd/awesome-bible-developer-resources/README.md

 ## Other Awesome Lists

+*Lists of resources prepared by others that may also be helpful for developers working with Bible texts and related resources.*

 - [Awesome Bible Data](https://github.com/jcuenod/awesome-bible-data) &mdash; List of biblical data including translations, tagged original language texts, second temple literature, early church writings, dictionaries, and cross references.